talamaska/onboarding_overlay/README.md

 }
 ```

 15. **From v.3.0.0** you can also add a pulsing animation around the focused widget.
-Pulse animation will be displayed if the `overlayBehavior` is `HitTestBehavior.deferToChild` or `HitTestBehavior.translucent` and `showPulseAnimation` on an `OnboardingStep` is set to `true`.
+Pulse animation will be displayed `showPulseAnimation` on an `OnboardingStep` is set to `true`.
 In addition you can change the inner and outer colors of the pulse animation.
 Thanks to the author [Gautier](https://github.com/g-apparence) of the [pal](http://pub.dev/packages/pal) package for the inspiration.

 <img src="https://github.com/talamaska/onboarding_overlay/blob/master/screenshots/demo4.gif?raw=true" width="320"/>